PeiMeiLee/Rockbuster_OnlineVideoService_2020/README.md

 - Confronted by intense competition from streaming services, the management plans to use current movie licenses to introduce an online movie rental service to remain competitive.

 ## My Tasks
-- Use SQL to analyze the data and answer various business questions
+- Use SQL queries to analyze sales data and customer data to answer business questions regarding revenue, customer behavior, demographics and lifetime value.
-- Compile analysis findings into an easily digestible format for executives
+- Visualize analysis findings and produce an executive report with actionable recommendations.

 ## Key Questions
 The Rockbuster Stealth Management Board has asked a series of business questions and they expect data-driven answers that they can use for their 2020 company strategy.
 Here are the main questions they’d like to answer: